the everywhere project brand system

 wordmark

 The icon system was designed to be clean, legible, and flexible across a wide range of applications.
 Each icon represents a core area of support—connection, education, clothing, medical care, and harm reduction—making it easy to communicate services at a glance.
 I used simple, monoline forms to keep the icons friendly and approachable, while color adds clarity and energy.
-Each icon works across light, dark, and color backgrounds for consistency and accessibility in both print and digital environments.

 iconography